Thiltal/thiltal_typescript_generator/README.md

         });
     }

-To make it working you need annotations in target package:
+To make it working you need annotations in target package pubspec.yaml:

     dependencies:
       thiltal_typescript_reporter: any

     dev_dependencies:
+      build_runner: any
+      json_serializable: any
       thiltal_typescript_generator: any

+In root file of model:

+    import 'package:thiltal_typescript_reporter/typescript_reporter.dart';
+    // + @Typescript() where needed to generate model

+Run command:

     pub run build_runner build --delete-conflicting-outputs && prettier --write "**/*.ts"